Contact Us

 2. If you did order a wireless networking card and it is an internal card you will need to plug in the antennas to the back of the PC.
 The antennas will be located in the black box that came with your PC.
 If you ordered an external networking card it will plug in via USB and will be located in the black box that came with your PC.
 Simply remove the receiver from the black box and plug it into an open USB port on the PC.

-3. If you are still experiencing issues click here for further assistance.
+4. If you are still experiencing issues contact us for further assistance.

 1. Make sure you purchased a copy of Windows on your order.
 If you did not and would like to purchase a copy please contact us.